joshbegley/nyt-latest/README.md

 `Mayor Zohran Mamdani will present the team with the keys to the city.
 He said the parade will be the Knicks’ first in team history.`\
 https://www.nytimes.com/2026/06/14/nyregion/knicks-championship-parade.html

-**Iran War Live Updates: U.S. and Tehran Send Mixed Signals on Emerging Peace Agreement**\
+**Iran War Live Updates: Israel and Hezbollah Exchange Strikes, Complicating Possible Iran Peace Agreement**\
-`President Trump said it would be signed on Sunday, but Iran’s Foreign Ministry cautioned that the timeline could be slower.`\
+`Israel’s military said it attacked the southern outskirts of Beirut, the Lebanese capital, after accusing Hezbollah, the Iran-backed armed group, of violating a cease-fire.`\
 https://www.nytimes.com/live/2026/06/14/world/iran-war-trump-us